Shahid Khudiram metro station

 Shahid Khudiram is an elevated metro station on the North-South corridor of the Blue Line of Kolkata Metro in Briji, Garia, Kolkata, West Bengal, India.
 This station is named in honour of the Bengali revolutionary Khudiram Bose.
 This structure is located above the drainage channel between Pranabananda Road and Garia Station Road at the west side of the Eastern Metropolitan Bypass.
-Due to reconstruction of Blue line's station complex at Kavi Subhash, all trains of this line currently originate/terminate at this station on a temporary basis.
+Due to reconstruction of Blue line's station complex at Kavi Subhash, a majority of trains on this line currently originate/terminate at this station on a temporary basis.